evalol/curriculum-simple/README.md

-# curriculum-simple
+# Awesome p5

-Proyect created for try the framework flexboxgrid and practice with jQuery and css, furthermore have an original handmade online curriculum.
+    Proyect created for try the framework p5 and the librarie ml5.

+## Camera

+## Wallpaper